-Cambodia Has Banned Exports of Human Breastmilk
+Cambodia Bans Exports of Human Breast Milk to the U.S.

-Cambodia’s cabinet has ordered the country's health ministry to “immediately prevent the purchasing and exporting of breast milk,” after reports that impoverished mothers were selling their milk to supplement their incomes.
+Cambodia’s Cabinet has ordered the country's Health Ministry to “immediately prevent the purchasing and exporting of breast milk,” after reports that impoverished mothers were selling their milk to supplement their incomes.

-The order, issued in a letter seen by Agence France-Presse, stated that, “Although Cambodia is poor and [life is] difficult, it is not at the level that it will sell breast milk from mothers.”
+The order, issued in a letter seen by Agence France-Presse (AFP), stated, “Although Cambodia is poor and [life is] difficult, it is not at the level that it will sell breast milk from mothers.”

-It follows a temporary export ban the Cambodian government put on Utah-based company called Ambrosia labs earlier this month.
-Ambrosia — which claims to be the first company to source breast milk from overseas — reportedly purchased milk from women in Cambodia's capital Phnom Penh, brought it to the U.S. for pasteurizing, and then sold it to American mothers at $20 per 5oz (147ml) pack.
+It follows a temporary export ban the Cambodian government put on a Utah-based company called Ambrosia Labs earlier this month.
+Ambrosia — which claims to be the first company to source breast milk from overseas — reportedly purchased milk from women in Cambodia's capital Phnom Penh, brought it to the U.S. for pasteurizing, and then sold it to American mothers at $20 per 5-oz.
+(150 ml) pack.

 The company has previously stated in interviews that its business provided vital extra income for Cambodian mothers and encouraged them to continue breastfeeding, while helping to fill milk shortages in the U.S.